PimAkker/Leveraging-BIM-Models-for-Skill-Specific-Robot-Navigation-and-Localization/ros_package/readme.md

     - ``cd ~/catkin_ws/``
     - ``catkin_make``
 - Clone the repo in a <b>different</b> folder of your choice or pull the newest version
-    - ``cd ..``
+    - ``cd <your_folder>``
     - ``git clone \<repo link>
 - Create a link to the rosbot_description folder.
     - ``ln -s <path to ITP_project_git>/ros_package/rosbot_description <path to ros workspace>/src/``
     - for example ``ln -s ~/ITP_project/ros_package/rosbot_description ~/catkin_ws/src/``
     - Navigate to your catkin workspace and build it with ``catkin_make``

 Now you should have a catkin workspace with a link to the rosbot_description folder.
-You can now build the workspace with .

 ## Running the simulation
 Because of the way the files are structured you need to change the .world file that refers to the 3D model of your world.
 In our example this is atlas.world.
-To do this go to:
+To do this navigate to:

  ```<ITP-repo-path>/ros_package/rosbot_description/src/rosbot_gazebo/worlds/atlas.world```

   and change the <b> TWO </b> lines
 ``<uri>/home/pim/ros_workspace/src/rosbot_description/src/rosbot_navigation/maps/atlas_reframed.stl</uri>`` to your own path.

+To now run the simulation:
 - Open a new terminal
 - source the terminal as ``source ~/<ros_workspace_name>/devel/setup.sh
 `` for example ``source ~/catkin_ws/devel/setup.sh``